adhibhuta/GCP-Autoshut/README.md

 ## Add to .bashrc to take input from user
 1. run: `vi ~/.bashrc`
 ```
-echo "Hi There; please provide how long you want to have this demo running in mins:"
+echo "Hi There; please provide how long you want to have this technical session running in mins:"

 read ttl